[Updated: 2017 Narrative Lab selections have been announced.]

-IFP’s Independent Filmmaker Labs are now accepting submissions from first-time narrative and documentary filmmakers with a low-budget (under $1 million) feature in post-production.
-This unique year-long mentorship program supports new filmmakers through the completion, marketing, and distribution of their debut film, giving them the technical, creative, and strategic tools necessary to launch their films – and their careers.
+IFP’s Independent Filmmaker Labs have announced the selected projects for the 2017 Narrative Labs, a year-long mentorship program for first-time filmmakers in post-production on a low-budget feature film.
+The Labs support new filmmakers through the completion, marketing, and distribution of their debut film, giving them the technical, creative, and strategic tools necessary to launch their films – and their careers.

-Lab alumni include Charles Poekel’s Christmas, Again, Lyric Cabral and David Felix Sutcliffe’s (T)error, Terence Nance’s An Oversimplification of Her Beauty, Alexandre Moors’ Blue Caprice, and Chloé Zhao’s Songs My Brothers Taught Me.
-Past advisors and mentors include producers Scott Macaulay (Raising Victor Vargas), Joana Vicente (Coffee & Cigarettes), and Susan Stover (High Art), and directors Josh Mond (James White), Neil LaBute (In the Company of Men), and Craig Zobel (Compliance).
+IFP Lab alumni include Kris Avedisian’s Donald Cried, Charles Poekel’s Christmas, Again, Chloé Zhao’s Songs My Brothers Taught Me, Terence Nance’s An Oversimplification of Her Beauty, and Dee Rees’s Pariah.
+Past advisors and mentors include producers Scott Macaulay (Raising Victor Vargas), Joana Vicente (Coffee & Cigarettes), and Susan Stover (High Art), and directors Barry Jenkins (Moonlight), Josh Mond (James White), Neil LaBute (In the Company of Men), and Craig Zobel (Compliance).

 The IFP Independent Filmmaker Labs are sponsored by the Time Warner Foundation, as well as SAGindie, the Ford Foundation, the Hollywood Foreign Press Association, the New York City Department of Cultural Affairs, and the New York State Council on the Arts.

 If you’re interested in receiving invites or information about special events and programs like this one, sign up for the SAGindie email newsletter.